lynx44/sign-up-sheets/readme.txt

 = How do I create a Sign-up Sheet page on my site? =

 You can do this by creating any page or post and adding the shortcode `[sign_up_sheet]` to the content.
+Then, go to the "Sign-up Sheets" section of your WP admin and create a new sheet.

 = Can I change the "from" address on the confirmation email? =